taunsquared/graphic-novel-thesis/2018-04-02-chapter-summaries.md

 # Chapters

 ## Chapter 1
 Soca and Min arrive at the summer youth program and during induction week learn the history and mission of the ISS Corps.
 This sequence incorporates the theoretical background for my thesis: validation of experimental paradigms across species and environments.
-Historical points to cover:
+"Historical" points to cover:
 - Early Neuroscience (1960s-2020s)
   - dominant theoretical framework: open causal loop (environmental input -> transform function inside the brain -> motor output)
   - much early excitement and energy with many innovations, progress started to slow towards the end of this era